Subqueries with EXISTS or NOT EXISTS

 For the preceding example, if

-subquery almost always contains correlations.
+t2 contains any rows, even rows with nothing but NULL values, the EXISTScondition is TRUE.
+This is actually an unlikely example because a [NOT] EXISTS subquery almost always contains correlations.
 Here are some more realistic examples:- What kind of store is present in one or more cities?

-SELECT DISTINCT store_type FROM stores WHERE EXISTS (SELECT * FROM cities_stores WHERE cities_stores.store_type = stores.store_type);
+SELECT DISTINCT store_type FROM stores WHERE EXISTS (SELECT * FROM cities_stores WHERE cities_stores.store_type = stores.store_type); - What kind of store is present in no cities?

-SELECT DISTINCT store_type FROM stores WHERE NOT EXISTS (SELECT * FROM cities_stores WHERE cities_stores.store_type = stores.store_type);
+SELECT DISTINCT store_type FROM stores WHERE NOT EXISTS (SELECT * FROM cities_stores WHERE cities_stores.store_type = stores.store_type); - What kind of store is present in all cities?

 SELECT DISTINCT store_type FROM stores s1 WHERE NOT EXISTS ( SELECT * FROM cities WHERE NOT EXISTS ( SELECT * FROM cities_stores WHERE cities_stores.city = cities.city AND cities_stores.store_type = stores.store_type));